-We consent to the incorporation by reference in the registration statement (No. 333- 229190) on Form S-8 of Niu Technologies of our report dated April 24, 2020, with respect to the consolidated balance sheets of Niu Technologies as of December 31, 2018 and 2019, and the related consolidated statements of comprehensive (loss)/income, changes in shareholders' (deficit)/equity, and cash flows for each of the years in the three-year period ended December 31, 2019, and the related notes (collectively, the consolidated financial statements), which report appears in the December 31, 2019 annual report on Form 20-F of Niu Technologies.
+We consent to the incorporation by reference in the registration statement (No. 333- 229190) on Form S-8 of Niu Technologies of our report dated April 9, 2021, with respect to the consolidated balance sheets of Niu Technologies as of December 31, 2019 and 2020, and the related consolidated statements of comprehensive income (loss), changes in shareholders' equity (deficit), and cash flows for each of the years in the three-year period ended December 31, 2020, and the related notes, which report appears in the December 31, 2020 annual report on Form 20-F of Niu Technologies.